gcdean38/ManeaterPhoto/README.md

 removePic();</script>`

 > **Important Notes:**
-> - Replace the word "LINK" with the link to the necessary graphic or photo!
+> - Replace the word "LINK" with the link to the necessary *static* graphic or photo!
 > - Access the image link by clicking on the graphic or photo name, right clicking on the image and selecting "Copy Image Address"